Exploring the Slywatch – Panerai Luminor

 Thanks to its success, the company announced another 899 pieces.
 Out of these, only 677 actually came out.

 In addition to the original Luminor watch, the Italian watchmaker launched a second model.
 This one, known as the Panerai Luminor Marina, was a tribute to the Italian Navy itself.
 The number of initial prototypes created for this model was just 10.

-The basic design approach is the same.
-But this particular watch has a coating of titanium nitrate for a matte black finish.
+The basic design approach is the same, but this particular watch has a coating of titanium nitrate for a matte black finish.
 The main difference in design is the introduction of a separate second hand dial visible at the 9-hour position.

 The Panerai Luminor Submersible

-We all know Sylvester Stallone is.
+We all know who Sylvester Stallone is.
 While visiting Italy, he visited a jewellery shop and a watch immediately caught his attention.
 Intrigued by this watch, Stallone then contacted the Officine Panerai to create a special addition.